kaaengine/kaa/docs/tutorial/part05.rst

                         enemy.recover_from_stagger()

-Finally let's implement the proper collision handling logic when a machine gun bullet collides with an enemy:
+Finally let's implement the proper collision handling logic when a machine gun bullet collides with an enemy.
+We would apply 10 HP damage and add a blood splatter animation at a place where collision occurred.
+If enemy HP drops below zero we remove the enemy from the scene and play enemy death animation.

 .. code-block:: python
     :caption: controllers/collisions_controller.py